top of page

 How do you care for a piece?

-A full suit for the average man weights about 60lbs.
+A full suit for the average man weighs about 60 lbs.

 How does a custom order work?

-The best thing to do is to send us a photos of what you are wanting to
+The best way to start is by emailing photos of what you're looking for to

 How much does a full suit cost?

-There are many types of armour through the centuries and this can greatly affect the pricing, but a ballpark average would be around $5000-10,000.
-Most pl
+There are many styles of armour throughout the centuries, and that can greatly affect the price.
+A ballpark estimate would be between $5,000–$10,000.

 How long does it take to make a full suit?

-In the renaissance period depending on the type of suit and how elaborate it was the process could take anywhere from a few months to a few years.
-Through modern advancements (which would have been mechanically driven at the period) we are able to accelerate the process but the majority of the work is still done by hand with hammers and anvils.
-Because of this dedication to the art our projects do take several weeks to complete and for a full suit this could mean several months.
+In the Renaissance period, depending on complexity, building a suit could take from a few months to a few years.
+Thanks to modern tools (similar to what would’ve been mechanically available back then), we can speed things up—but the majority of our work is still done by hand using hammers and anvils.
+Because we stay true to traditional craftsmanship, projects can take several weeks or more to complete.
+A full suit could take several months or more.

 Do you make fantasy pieces?

-Unfortunately the armour business doesn't pay very well so we cannot afford to do any other fairs.
-We do TRF as a vacation from our day jobs and as a way to enjoy sharing with and educate the community.
+TRF is something we do as a vacation from our day jobs and as a way to share our passion and educate the community.

 Do you teach classes?